-Dr. Ringo earned his Ph.D. from McGill University in Montreal, Canada where the focus of his research was on autistic traits and hemispheric asymmetry in autism.
-He completed his predoctoral internship in the Outpatient Department (OPD) and Early Childhood Disorders program (ECD) in the Child Psychiatry Department at the Jewish General Hospital in Montreal, Canada.
-Dr. Ringo subsequently completed a postdoctoral fellowship in the Department of Neuropsychology and in the Psychiatric Mental Health Program at Kennedy Krieger Institute and Johns Hopkins University School of Medicine in Baltimore.
-He is licensed to provide psychological services in the state of Maryland.
+Dr. Ringo earned his Ph.D. from McGill University in Montreal, where his research focused on visual attention in autism.
+He completed a predoctoral internship in Child Psychiatry at the Jewish General Hospital in Montreal and later a postdoctoral fellowship at the Kennedy Krieger Institute and Johns Hopkins University School of Medicine in Baltimore.
+Dr. Ringo is licensed to provide psychological services in Maryland.

 Outside of the office, Dr. Ringo enjoys spending time with his wife and children and learning about new and exciting places to visit.